 Schema.org markup is more important than ever.
 It provides the “DNA” of your page to the AI, allowing it to understand the context of your data without having to guess.

-• Action: Use JSON-LD to define your organization, authors, and specific content types (e.g., HowTo, FAQ, Article).
+- Action: Use JSON-LD to define your organization, authors, and specific content types (e.g.,

-Google’s Experience, Expertise, Authoritativeness, and Trustworthiness (EEAT) guidelines are now the benchmark for AI search as well.
+Google’s E-E-A-T guidelines are now the benchmark for AI search as well.
 AI models are increasingly tuned to filter out generic, AI-generated “slop.”

-• Action: Add unique insights, personal anecdotes, and original data that an AI cannot replicate.
+- Action: Add unique insights, personal anecdotes, and original data that an AI cannot replicate.
+If your content could have been written by anyone, it’s not differentiated enough.

 4. Optimize for Conversational Queries